Factbox - International reaction to arrest of Reuters reporters in Myanmar

-(Reuters) - Several countries, the United Nations and journalist groups are demanding the release of Reuters reporters Wa Lone and Kyaw Soe Oo from detention in Myanmar.
+(Reuters) - Major governments, including the United States, the European Union and Canada, and top United Nations’ officials, are among those demanding the release of Reuters reporters Wa Lone and Kyaw Soe Oo from detention in Myanmar.

 The reporters were arrested on Dec.
 12 after being invited to meet police officials on the outskirts of Yangon.
 They had worked on stories about a military crackdown in Rakhine state, scene of around 650,000 Rohingya Muslims fleeing to Bangladesh since August.